About the Journal

 MISSION

-To become a national and international reference journal in the academic debate on the theme of Fundamental Rights and Democracy, guiding its actions by the quality of publications, plurality of thoughts and transparency of the editorial process.
+To establish itself as a national and international reference journal in academic debate on the theme of Fundamental Rights and Democracy, guiding its actions by the quality of its publications, plurality of thought, and transparency of the editorial process.

-The submitted articles must meet the criteria of originality and importance and are submitted to the double blind review procedure, ie, they are sent, without identification of authorship, for evaluation by two reviewers holding the title of Doctor (Ph.D.).
+Submitted articles must meet the criteria of being unpublished, original, and significant, and are subject to a double-blind review procedure — that is, they are sent, with authorship undisclosed, for evaluation by two reviewers holding a doctoral degree.

-The reviewers may consider the article (i) apt for publication, (ii) refuse to publish or (iii) apt with corrections.
-In the event of disagreement among the reviewers regarding the acceptance for publication of the article, it will be sent to a third one.
-In case the divergence is limited to corrections, the article will be returned to the author for adjustments.
-In this case, the editor may certify in a reasoned statement whether or not the author made the adjustments requested by the reviewer, deciding whether or not to publish the article.
+Reviewers may consider an article (i) suitable for publication, (ii) reject its publication, or (iii) suitable subject to corrections.
+In the event of disagreement between reviewers regarding acceptance for publication, the article will be sent to a third reviewer.
+If the disagreement is limited to requested corrections, the article will be returned to the author for adjustments.
+In this case, the editor may certify, through a reasoned statement, whether or not the author has made the adjustments requested by the reviewer, deciding on the publication of the article accordingly.

 FREQUENCY

-RDFD publishes three editions per year, which all together form one volume.
-Each edition contains its articles in its own summary.
-The periodicity of publication is quarterly:
+The RDFD publishes two issues per year, which together form one volume.
+Each issue contains its own table of contents.
+Publication frequency is biannual:

-RDFD offers free access to its content, advocating free access to quality academic knowledge.
+The RDFD provides open access to its content, upholding free access to quality academic knowledge.

 VLEX,